AbhishekSingl/NER_Bidirectional_LSTM/README.md

-# Named Entity Recognition Using Bi-LSTM Model
+# Named Entity Recognition Using BiLSTM Model
 Used Tensorflow 2.0

 ## You will find two implementations in script folder: